 - A free product report that summarizes the presence and disposition of free product;

 - A description of cleanup activities, including required permits, and confirmation that hazardous waste was handled in accordance with the federal law RCRA.

 - A description of the ultimate fate of any contaminated materials removed from the site for cleanup

 - Locations, concentrations, and amounts of contaminated materials left in place;

 - Field screening and laboratory analytical results; and

 - A description of any significant exposure pathways that remain at the site and a demonstration of compliance with applicable institutional controls.

 DEC's Closure Decision

-DEC may consider cleanup of a contaminated site complete when efforts to reduce hazardous substance contamination have either achieved the strictest levels established in state regulation, or the possibility of human exposure to any residual contamination is highly unlikely.
-DEC will then give the site “Cleanup Complete” status.
-DEC will close the site, and any legal proceedings are closed.
+DEC will consider cleanup of a contaminated site complete when efforts to reduce hazardous substance contamination have either achieved levels whereby they no longer pose a potential unacceptable risk to human health, safety or welfare, or to the environment.
+There are two categories of cleanup complete determinations.
+Sites that meet unrestricted residential land use levels and do not pose a potential ecological risk are closed with a "Cleanup Complete" status.
+Sites with residual contaminants that warrant a limitation on future use are granted a "Cleanup Complete with Intuitional Controls" status.
 DEC recovers the cost of its oversight or damages from the responsible person.
 The landowner gets official notice of the closure.
 See 18 AAC 75, Article 3 and scroll to Section 380 for regulation information on site closure.

 Cleanup Complete – Institutional Controls